 - Credit underwriting: Strengthen decisioning on thin-file or borderline applicants with external behavioral context.

-- AML and case review: Correlate activity across ecosystems to confirm whether a flagged entity appears in other high-risk networks.
+- AML case enrichment: Use cross-ecosystem AML signals to correlate activity and confirm whether a flagged entity appears in other high-risk networks.

 Contact our team to see how you can start leveraging cross-industry intelligence in your existing workflows.
 And if you’re interested in learning more about Sonar, visit joinsonar.com.